mosi2002/VHDL_simulation/README.md

-# ATM Simulator
-# A Vhdl code for atm simulation
+# A Vhdl code for Automated Teller Machine

 Design, implement, verify, and test an Automated Teller Machine based on the following
 specification: